WHYT PUGH

 'In the writing of The Light of Stars Long Ceased to Be, I set out to examine separation, longing, and the fracturing of identities.
 With the hope that this collection might offer some resonance to those facing such crises, I am so very grateful for the opportunity to share the book through the Melita Hume Prize and Eyewear/Black Spring Press.'

-CHRISTOPHER JACKSON
+CHRISTOPHER JACKSON judge

 was educated at Charterhouse School, the University of Nottingham, and the College of Law.
 Qualifying first as a solicitor, he subsequently worked for many years as a journalist with work appearing in The Times, Country Life, The New Statesman, Mail on Sunday, City AM and numerous trade publications.
 His books include The Fragile Democracy (2016), Roger Federer (2017), Theresa May (2018) and several poetry collections.
-He appears regularly on television and radio outlets including Sky, Bloomberg, BBC Radio 4, and LBCdiscussing politics and literature.
+He appears regularly on television and radio outlets including Sky, Bloomberg, BBC Radio 4, and LBC discussing politics and literature.